← Back to ResourcesBreed Guides

 Basic technique:

-1. Place dog standing on towel or sling support
+1. Place the dog standing on a towel or sling support

-2. Locate bladder — soft, balloon-like organ in lower abdomen, between hind legs
+2. Find the bladder.
+It is the soft, balloon-like organ in the lower belly, between the hind legs

-3. Cup hands around bladder, apply gentle steady pressure
+3. Cup hands around the bladder, then apply gentle steady pressure

-Frequency: 3–4 times per day initially, may reduce as recovery progresses.
+Frequency: 3–4 times per day at first, easing off as recovery moves along.

-Important: many male Dachshunds may dribble urine but still need expression to fully empty bladder.
-Many female Dachshunds also leak but need full expression.
-Failure to fully empty causes UTIs ($150–$300 per episode in Calgary).
+Important: many male Dachshunds dribble urine but still need expression to fully empty the bladder.
+Many female Dachshunds leak too, but still need full expression.
+If you do not fully empty the bladder, UTIs follow at $150–$300 per episode in Calgary.

-Watch for UTI signs: blood in urine, foul odor, fever, decreased appetite — immediate vet visit.
+Watch for UTI signs: blood in urine, foul odor, fever, drop in appetite.
+Get to the vet right away.

-Some IVDD Dachshunds regain bladder function as nerves recover; others remain incontinent permanently.
-Long-term incontinent dogs may need belly bands ($20–$50 set) and regular antibiotic UTI prevention.
+Some IVDD Dachshunds regain bladder function as nerves recover.
+Others stay incontinent for life.
+Long-term incontinent dogs may need belly bands ($20–$50 a set) and regular antibiotic UTI prevention.

 What physiotherapy and rehab does my Dachshund need post-IVDD?

-Veterinary physiotherapy is critical for IVDD recovery — improves outcomes for both surgical and conservative management cases.
+Veterinary physiotherapy is critical for IVDD recovery.
+It improves outcomes for both surgical and conservative cases.

 Calgary canine physiotherapy options:

-• Western Veterinary Specialist Centre — specialty rehab including hydrotherapy, laser therapy, range-of-motion exercises, electrical stimulation
+• Western Veterinary Specialist Centre.
+Specialty rehab including hydrotherapy, laser therapy, range-of-motion work, and electrical stimulation

 Treatment modalities:

-• Hydrotherapy (underwater treadmill) — gold standard for mobility recovery.
+• Hydrotherapy (underwater treadmill).
+The gold standard for mobility recovery.
 Calgary access: Western Veterinary Specialist Centre

 • Electrical stimulation (NMES) for neural pathway recovery